dageorge1111/psar/README.md

 # psar
+## Sar:
+ - Collected using a daemon called sadc
+ - Defaults to collecting one snapshot of usage every 10 minutes via cron.
+Schedule is in `/etc/cron.d/sysstat`
+ - Connect `proc` files with the sar snapshots

 ## Daemon:
 ### First Fork:
  - We need to fork a parent process to have it run in the background.